 The second highest overall risk for the region and third globally is for the statement.
 ‘We use data analytics to de-bias hiring and rewards.’
-Across the region, we can see an increasing focus on improving the return on investment from the workforce.
+Across the region, HR management in Saudi Arabia is seeing an increased focus on improving the return on investment from the workforce.

 In order to maximise the value of both employees and machines, businesses in Saudi Arabia must rethink their structures.
 As the world moves more and more to the HR cloud, smart device applications are becoming more important to support the capabilities.
-Infact, mobile devices are used for nearly everything, and HR managers are now looking for innovative ways for HR software in Saudi Arabia to support the same capabilities on a desktop view.
+In fact, mobile devices are used for nearly everything, and HR managers are now looking for innovative ways for HR management in Saudi Arabia to support the same capabilities on a desktop view.

 The finest HR software in Saudi Arabia should be able to access all information on the go, in line with these cloud-based options.
 If your HR department isn't already using cloud-based solutions, now is the time to make the switch to ensure that your company's data is centralised, stored efficiently, and accessible.